bsdrks/graaf/README.md

 ### Features

-[`AdjacencyMatrix`](https://docs.rs/graaf/latest/graaf/repr/adjacency_matrix/index.html) provides nn adjacency matrix representation for unweighted digraphs, stored as a bit array.
+[`AdjacencyMatrix`](https://docs.rs/graaf/latest/graaf/repr/adjacency_matrix/index.html) provides an adjacency matrix representation for unweighted digraphs, stored as a bit array.
 This feature is enabled by default.
 To opt out, omit the `adjacency_matrix` feature in your `Cargo.toml`:

 ```toml
 [dependencies]